aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/Important Concepts/1. Random Forest/readme.md

 #Displays the accuracy of the Random Forest classifier on the test data, rounded to two decimal places
 print(f"Accuracy: {accuracy:.2f}")
 ```

+## Handling Missing Data in Random Forest:

+Dealing with missing data is crucial in machine learning, including when using the Random Forest algorithm.
+Here's how missing data is typically handled in Random Forest:

+1.  **Missing Values in Features:**

+- Random Forests can handle missing values in features without needing imputation (filling in missing values).
+When a decision tree is built during training, at each node, the algorithm chooses the best split among the available features (those not excluded due to missing values).

+- If a sample has missing values in certain features, these features are excluded during the tree node's feature selection process.
+This allows the tree to make decisions based on the available data.

+2. **Impact of Missing Data:**

+   Missing data can affect the performance of Random Forests, especially if there are many missing values or if the missing values are not random (i.e., related to the target variable).
+In such cases, it's important to handle missing values appropriately before training the model.

+3. **Handling Missing Values Before Training:**

+   Before using Random Forest, it's recommended to preprocess the data:

+   - Imputation: Fill in missing values using techniques like mean, median, mode imputation, or more advanced methods like k-nearest neighbors (KNN) imputation.
+   - Indicator Variables: Create binary indicator variables to mark missing values in the dataset.

+   Alternatively, Random Forest can also handle missing values internally during training, but preprocessing often helps in obtaining better model performance.